cindyledev/freeCodeCamp/README.md

 - Split a String into an Array Using the split Method
 - Apply Functional Programming to Convert Strings to URL Slugs
 - Introduction to Currying and Partial Application

+### Intermediate Algorithm Scripting

+- Sum All Numbers in a Range